DrexelSmartHouse/DSHouse-Login-Auto/README.md

 ## Releases <a name="releases"></a>
 Version 1.0 - Initial Release.
 Version 2.0 - Made multiple sequential sign-ins faster.
 Added sounds, and connection to the mailchimp API.

+## Future Features <a name="future"></a>
+- Async tasks for faster sign-in and better user experience
+- Nicer looking GUI with DSH brand
+- List of members currently signed in to the house
+- 24 Hour automatic sign out and alerting system for members who forget to sign out

 ## Contributors <a name="contributors"></a>
 - [Joshua Cohen](https://github.com/jcohen98)